 In July 2018, our sponsor purchased an aggregate of 575 founder shares for an aggregate purchase price of \$5,000.
-In April 2020, we conducted a 1:5,000 stock split, resulting in our sponsor holding 2,875,000 founder shares, resulting in an effective purchase price per share of approximately \$0.002.
+In April 2020 and June 2020, we conducted stock splits, resulting in our sponsor holding 20,125,000 founder shares, resulting in an effective purchase price per share of approximately \$0.0003.
 The number of founder shares issued in the stock split was determined based on the expectation that the founder shares would represent 20% of the outstanding shares of common stock upon completion of this offering.
-In 2020, our sponsor transferred founder shares to each of our independent director nominees at their original purchase price.
-Up to 375,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' option to purchase additional units is exercised.
+Up to 2,625,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' option to purchase additional units is exercised.

-Our sponsor has committed to subscribe to purchase an aggregate of 4,000,000 (or 4,300,000 if the underwriters' option to purchase additional units is exercised in full) private placement warrants for a purchase price of \$1.00 per warrant in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at between \$4,000,000 and \$4,300,000, depending on the number of private placement warrants purchased.
-This subscription will be made pursuant to a private pro rata rights offering that will expire prior to the closing of this offering.
-In the pro rata rights offering, we will provide each of our initial stockholders with one non-transferable right for each founder share that they hold, with each right entitling its holder to subscribe to private placement warrants.
-Because our sponsor has committed to exercise its rights in full, it will purchase up to approximately purchase 4,000,000 private placement warrants (or 4,300,000 warrants if the underwriters' option to purchase additional units is exercised in full) upon the closing of this initial public offering.
-While we do not expect our independent directors to exercise their rights, if they were to exercise such rights in full, our independent directors would purchase an aggregate of private placement warrants at \$1.00 per private placement warrant for total proceeds of \$.
-To the extent our independent directors do not exercise their rights, such rights will expire worthless.
-Our independent directors would purchase such private placement warrants on the same terms and conditions as our sponsor.
-The information in this prospectus assumes that our independent directors will not exercise their rights to subscribe to purchase private placement warrants in the pro rata rights offering.
-Notwithstanding the foregoing, all purchases made under the private pro rata rights offering must be completed on or before December 31, 2020.
+Our sponsor has committed to purchase an aggregate of 8,000,000 (or 9,050,000 if the underwriters' option to purchase additional units is exercised in full) private placement warrants for a purchase price of \$2.00 per warrant in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at between \$16,000,000 and \$18,100,000, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder thereof to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as provided herein.
-The private placement warrants (including the Class A common stock issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by our sponsor until 30 days after the completion of our initial business combination.
+The private placement warrants (including the Class A common stock issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by our sponsor until 30 days after the completion of our initial business